bluerosetechnologies/Frontend-Developer-Assignment/README.md

 - unit-tests is required
 - Use of NextJS is not allowed.
 - Use of css libraries are not allowed.
-- WordPress may be used to store/fetch data using WP Rest API but is totally optional.

 **Coding Guidelines**
 - Before you start with the assignment, please note down our common minimum requirements.